lammps/lammps/doc/src/fix_bond_react.rst

 the logical OR operator "||" after a given constraint command.
 If a logical operator is specified after a constraint, it must be placed after all constraint parameters, on the same line as the constraint (one per line).
-Similarly, curly brackets can be used to group constraints.
+Similarly, parentheses can be used to group constraints.
 The expression that results from concatenating all constraints should be a valid logical expression that can be read by the :doc:`variable <variable>` command after converting each constraint to a logical value.
-Because exactly one constraint is allowed per line, having a valid logical expression implies that left curly brackets "{" should only appear before a constraint, and right curly brackets "}" should only appear after a constraint and before any logical operator.
+Because exactly one constraint is allowed per line, having a valid logical expression implies that left parentheses "(" should only appear before a constraint, and right parentheses ")" should only appear after a constraint and before any logical operator.

 Once a reaction site has been successfully identified, data structures within LAMMPS that store bond topology are updated to reflect the